ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 bother to say anything at all about this when describing how subscribers should fetch certificates: https://datatracker.ietf.org/doc/html/rfc8555#section-7.4.2]

-[OPEN ISSUE: Describe how intra-protocol errors yield collect errors (see issue#57).
-For example, how does a leader respond to a collect request if the helper drops out?]

-### Validating Batch Parameters {#batch-parameter-validation}
+## Validating Batch Parameters {#batch-parameter-validation}

-Before an aggregator responds to a collect request or aggregate-share request, it must first check that the request does not violate the parameters associated with the PPM task.
+Before the leader responds to a CollectReq or a helper responds to an AggregateShareReq, it must first check that the request does not violate the parameters associated with the PPM task.
 It does so as described here.

 First the aggregator checks that the request's batch interval respects the boundaries defined by the PPM task's parameters.
 Namely, it checks that both `batch_interval.start` and `batch_interval.duration` are divisible by `min_batch_duration` and that `batch_interval.duration >= min_batch_duration`.
-Unless both these conditions are true, it aborts and alerts the peer with "invalid batch interval".
+Unless both these conditions are true, the aggregator MUST abort and alert its peer with "invalid batch interval".

 Next, the aggregator checks that the request respects the generic privacy parameters of the PPM task.
 Let `X` denote the set of reports for which the aggregator has recovered a valid output share and which fall in the batch interval of the request.

-* If `len(X) < min_batch_size`, then the aggregator aborts and alerts the peer
+* If `len(X) < min_batch_size`, then the aggregator MUST abort and alert the
-  with "insufficient batch size".
+  peer with "XXX insufficient batch size".
-* The aggregator keeps track of the number of times each report was added to the batch of an AggregateShareReq.
-If any report in `X` was added to at least `max_batch_lifetime` previous batches, then the helper aborts and alerts the peer with "request exceeds the batch's privacy budget".
+* The aggregator keeps track of the number of times each report was aggregated.
+  If any input share in `X` was added to at least `max_batch_lifetime` previous batches, then the aggregator aborts and alerts the peer with "XXX request exceeds the batch's privacy budget".

-### Anti-replay {#anti-replay}
+## Anti-replay {#anti-replay}

+[CP: This section is a bit messy.
+Some of it should go to security considerations, other parts could be abosrbed by other sections.
+However, we should keep it here until we figure out how to deal with nonce set storage long term.]

-Using a client-provided report multiple times within a single batch, or using the same report in multiple batches, may allow a server to learn information about the client's measurement, violating the privacy goal of PPM.
+Using a client-provided report multiple times within a single batch, or using the same report in multiple batches, may allow a server to learn information about the client's measurement, violating the privacy goal of the PPM protocol.
 To prevent such replay attacks, this specification requires the aggregators to detect and filter out replayed reports.

-To detect replay attacks, each aggregator keeps track of the set of nonces pertaining to reports that were previously aggregated for a given task.
-If the leader receives a report from a client whose nonce is in this set, it simply ignores it.
-A helper who receives an encrypted input share whose nonce is in this set replies to the leader with an error as described in
-{{aggregate-request}}.
+In addition, it prevents the aggregators from adding additional reports to a batch after that batch has been collected.
+(See {{prep-start}} for details.)

-[OPEN ISSUE: This has the potential to require aggreagtors to store nonce sests indefinitely.
+[OPEN ISSUE: This has the potential to require aggregators to store nonce sets indefinitely.
 See issue#180.]

-A malicious aggregator may attempt to force a replay by replacing the nonce generated by the client with a nonce its peer has not yet seen.
-To prevent this, clients incorporate the nonce into the AAD for HPKE encryption, ensuring that the output share is only recovered if the aggregator is given the correct nonce.
+A malicious aggregator might try to force a replay by replacing the nonce generated by the client with a nonce its peer has not yet seen.
+To prevent this, clients incorporate the nonce into the AAD for HPKE encryption, ensuring that the report share is only aggregated if the aggregator is given the correct nonce.
 (See {{upload-request}}.)

-Aggregators prevent the same report from being used in multiple batches (except as required by the protocol) by only responding to valid collect requests, as described in {{batch-parameter-validation}}.
+Aggregators prevent the same report from being used in multiple batches (except as required by the protocol) by only responding to valid requests for aggregate shares following the procedure described in {{batch-parameter-validation}}.

+[CP: Work ends here.]

 # Operational Considerations {#operational-capabilities}